 These are important questions.
 The answers dictate what, if any, corrective actions your mother should take at this time.

-On the surface, it appears your mother may qualify to reopen her deportation decision.
+On the surface, it appears your mother may qualify to reopen the court decision to deport her.

 Based on what you shared, it sounds like your mother was deported by an immigration judge.
 She may have been deported on an “in absentia” basis.
 This means she was deported because she did not show up at her immigration court hearing.